SunGard-Labs/sg-protractor-tools/example/README.md

 ## Test Code

-The test cases highlighting the usage of the `sg-protractor-tools` library can be found in the [test/e2e/](test/e2e) folder.
+The test cases highlighting the usage of the `fis-protractor-tools` library can be found in the [test/e2e/](test/e2e) folder.

 The `memory.js` test case will generate its result files in the `example` folder.